waimea-msmalley/300DTD-Assesment/docs/Development.md

 This is the first draft of what the front end of the home page of my website will look like.
 I will most definitely add to this, but I will get the end-user to give me tips on what to add.
 ![Alt text](images/figmav1.png)

-> End user wanted a search bar so they could search for cars that was, instead of jst scrolling in hope of finding the car they want.
+> End user wanted a search bar so they could search for cars that was, instead of just scrolling in hope of finding the car they want.
 He also said that a darker colour scheme with highlights would be better than the black, white and grey.

 Search bar was added, I shall look at colours later down the track.